-The Library of Legends is a place where people can go to remember and share stories of people they have lost.
+The Library of Legends was a place where people could go to remember and share stories of people they have lost.

-It welcomes anyone who wants to share a story or make art about someone who has died.
+It welcomed anyone who wanted to share a story or make art about someone who has died.

-Visitors are also welcome just to relax, reflect and explore contributions made by previous visitors.
+Visitors were also welcome just to relax, reflect and explore contributions made by previous visitors.

-On hand to help people find their creativity and share their stories will be artists John Martin Fulton and Russell McGovern.
+On hand to help people find their creativity and share their stories were artists John Martin Fulton and Russell McGovern.

-Even if you have no experience or confidence in art they’ll help you find a way to tell the story of your lost loved one if you want to.
+Even if visitors had no experience or confidence in art they helped them find a way to tell the story of their lost loved one if they wanted.

 People who have died remain a part of our lives – their stories are our stories.
 But sometimes life moves so fast, it can be hard to find opportunities to share those stories.

-We want to build a Library of Legends that captures and shares as many of these stories as we can.
+We wanted to build a Library of Legends to share as many of these stories as we can.
 Because dead ordinary people live on in the memories and stories we share.

-Passersby are welcome to come into the the library, whether to browse the shelves, or to contribute their own story or art work.
-The Library will be at Potterrow Plaza, Edinburgh, 10am-4:30pm, 1-7 November.
+During the week, passersby were welcome to come into the the library, whether to browse the shelves, or to contribute their own story or art work.
+Art workshops with community and school groups were also arranged in advance.

 Drawings by John Martin Fulton and Russell McGovern for the Library of Legends